sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sane-airscan</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : SANE backend for AirScan (eSCL) and WSD document scanners
+Short desc    : SANE backend for AirScan (eSCL) and WSD document scanners
 URL          : https://github.com/alexpevzner/sane-airscan
-Лицензия     : GPLv2+ with exceptions
+License      : GPLv2+ with exceptions
-Описание     : This package contains a tool for discovering scanning devices in cases
+Descript     : This package contains a tool for discovering scanning devices in cases
              : when automatic discovery fails - airscan-discover.
 ```